ansible-collections/amazon.aws/docs/community.aws.ec2_instance.rst

 Synopsis
 --------
 - Create and manage AWS EC2 instances.
 - Note: This module does not support creating `EC2 Spot instances <https://aws.amazon.com/ec2/spot/>`_.
-The :ref:`ec2 <ec2_module>` module can create and manage spot instances.
+The :ref:`amazon.aws.ec2 <amazon.aws.ec2_module>` module can create and manage spot instances.

 Requirements
 ------------
-The below requirements are needed on the local master node that executes this .
+The below requirements are needed on the host that executes this module.

 - boto
 - boto3